stonepros/stone/doc/install/manual-freebsd-deployment.rst

 Monitor Bootstrapping
 =====================

-Bootstrapping a monitor (a Ceph Storage Cluster, in theory) requires a number of things:
+Bootstrapping a monitor (a Stone Storage Cluster, in theory) requires a number of things:

-- **Unique Identifier:** The ``fsid`` is a unique identifier for the cluster, and stands for File System ID from the days when the Ceph Storage Cluster was principally for the Ceph File System.
-Ceph now supports native interfaces, block devices, and object storage gateway interfaces too, so ``fsid`` is a bit of a misnomer.
+- **Unique Identifier:** The ``fsid`` is a unique identifier for the cluster, and stands for File System ID from the days when the Stone Storage Cluster was principally for the Stone File System.
+Stone now supports native interfaces, block devices, and object storage gateway interfaces too, so ``fsid`` is a bit of a misnomer.

-- **Cluster Name:** Ceph clusters have a cluster name, which is a simple string without spaces.
+- **Cluster Name:** Stone clusters have a cluster name, which is a simple string without spaces.
 The default cluster name is ``ceph``, but you may specify a different cluster name.
 Overriding the default cluster name is especially useful when you are working with multiple clusters and you need to